tedajax/resume/resume.md

 *But wait this is in a .pdf!
 You're a big fat PHONY!*

-Many services that accept resumes and pass them on have a limited list of extensions that they'll accept because apparently we still haven't moved on from that convention; So yes it's exported to a pdf.
+Many services that accept resumes and pass them on have a limited list of extensions that they'll accept because apparently we still haven't moved on from that convention; so yes it's exported to a pdf.

 ###Work Experience